SmithPeder/dotfiles/README.md

 ```bach
 git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim
 ```
 Then open vim and run `:Plugininstall`.
 This will download and add every plugin in `vimrc.vim`.
-All new plugins needs to be added between
+All new plugins needs to be added between the two `call` tags.
+Check the Vundle github page for more info.
 ```vim
 call vundle#begin('~/.vim/bundle')
   Plugin 'VundleVim/Vundle.vim'